ZurichNLP/emnlp2018-imitation-learning-for-neural-morphology-test-data/README.md

-# Repository of test data from COLING 2018 paper by Makarov and Clematide
+# Repository of test data from COLING 2018 paper "Neural Transition-based String Transduction for Limited-Resource Setting in Morphology" by Peter Makarov and Simon Clematide
+The code to reproduce these results can be found at <https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology>.
+The exact definition of which results from which result directory actually went into which table of our paper (and the corresponding test data in <https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology-test-data>) can be found in the makefiles in <https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology/coling2018-datasets> and in <https://github.com/ZurichNLP/coling2018-neural-transition-based-morphology-test-data>.

 All files in this repository are results from using a beam width of 4.